chemerisuk/better-dom/README.md

 ```

 #### Call preventDefault() or stopPropagation() before logic
-It's a common situation to work with unsafe code that can throw an exception.
-If preventDefault() or stopPropagation() are called at the end of logic than program may start to work unexpected.
+It's a common situation that a handler throws an exception for a some reason.
+If preventDefault() or stopPropagation() are called at the end of logic than program may start to behave incorrectly.

 ```js
 // NOTICE: preventDefault is always called before the handler